 Paul Coulson graduated from Trinity College Dublin with a business degree in 1973.
 He spent five years with Price Waterhouse in London and Dublin and qualified as a Chartered Accountant in 1978.
 He then established his own accounting firm before setting up Yeoman International in 1980 and developing it into a significant leasing and structured finance business.
-In 1998 he became Chairman of Ardagh and initiated the transformation of Ardagh from a small, single plant operation into a leading global packaging company.
+From 1998 to 2023, he was Chairman of Ardagh and initiated the transformation of Ardagh from a small, single plant operation into a leading global packaging company.
 Over the last 40 years he has been involved in the creation and development of a number of businesses apart from Yeoman and Ardagh.
 These include Fanad Fisheries, a leading Irish salmon farming company, and Sterile Technologies.
 Prior to its sale to Stericycle, Inc. in 2006, Sterile Technologies had been developed into the leading medical waste management company in the United Kingdom and Ireland.
+He is a member of the Compensation Committee and the Nominating and Governance Committee.
 Mr. Coulson is a citizen of the Republic of Ireland.